 Our mission is to accelerate the delivery and impact of digital humanitarian assistance

 The mobile industry continues to grow its engagement and investment in partnerships and solutions that will deliver a digital humanitarian future.
-Over 156 mobile operators have committed to the GSMA Humanitarian Connectivity Charter, an initiative which strengthens the resilience, preparedness and response capability of connectivity systems in over 108 countries.
+As of March 2021, 159 mobile operators have committed to the GSMA Humanitarian Connectivity Charter, an initiative which strengthens the resilience, preparedness and response capability of connectivity systems in 111 countries.

 Head of Mobile for Humanitarian Innovation